 * BSc.
-(Mar 93 - Dec 97) - Universidade Federal Fluminense - Physics.
+(Mar 93 - Dec 97) - Universidade Federal Fluminense - Physics

 * MSc.
 (Mar 98 - Oct 99) - UFF - Physics, Statistical Physics.